 There are the three tools you need to get in order to paint a staircase wall or a room with a high ceiling.

 These are the best and cheapest options I’ve found, so check them out!

-First, if you need to paint staircase walls, you have to get an extension pole.
+First, if you need to paint staircase walls or walls with high ceilings, you have to get an extension pole.

 This particular extension pole is a good one because it extends to 20 feet.
 Those extra few feet can really come in handy when you have a super high stairwell or a room with a vaulted ceiling.